-- If you’re new to Kiwibank we will need to ask you a few additional questions to determine if you may be a US person.
+- If you’re new to Kiwibank we will ask you a few additional questions to determine if you may be a US person

-- For the majority of customers there won’t be any impact, however if you are a US person you may be contacted to provide further information.
+- If you are a US person you may be contacted to provide further information.

 What if I don’t answer?

-If you choose not to provide this information, we may have a legal obligation to report your information to IRD.
+If you choose not to provide this information, we may have a legal obligation to report your information to IR.

-- The only information we will report is:
+- The information we are required to report is your:

 - account numbers